WHAT ARE THE SYMPTOMS OF VAPING TOO MUCH - NICOTINE OVERDOSE?

 The only chemical that is in both cigarettes and e-cigarettes is nicotine, and this cannot normally harm you.

-If you order a SMOKO product then there is no risk of being able to get nicotine on the skin as all of our refills (e-cigarettes and vapes) prefilled and ready to use – no messing about.
-Unlike other larger e-cigarettes and vape mod that are prone to leaking and are messy to refill, the chance of getting nicotine on your skin using a SMOKO product is very slim as the cartridges are not easily broken.
+If you order a SMOKO product then there is no risk of being able to get nicotine on the skin as all of our E-Cigarettes are prefilled and ready to use – no messing about.
+Unlike other larger e-cigarettes, vape mods or nicotine products that are prone to leaking and are messy to refill, the chance of getting nicotine on your skin using a SMOKO product is very slim as the cartridges are not easily broken.
 This is why we prefer to sell pre filled refills as we feel they are much safer for the consumer.

 If you are vaping juices that contain liquid nicotine, please be aware that if the cartridge is broken, then nicotine can pass through the skin.

-As we discussed earlier, having a nicotine overdose from vaping an e-cigarette is nearly impossible, but if you do suspect that you have inhaled too much nicotine within a one hour period, then you should stop vaping, drink lots of water and if you are still feeling nauseous, should seek medical advice.
+As we discussed earlier, experience nicotine poisoning from vaping an e-cigarette is nearly impossible, but if you do suspect that you have inhaled too much nicotine or other effects of vaping within a one hour period, then you should stop vaping, drink just water and if you are still feeling nauseous, should seek medical advice.

 It is a known and proven fact that if you smoke cigarettes, you increase the risk of causing long term medical conditions like stroke, heart attacks, respiratory problems and cancers.
-When you inhale tobacco smoke, you are breathing in over 4,000 poisonous chemicals and 50 carcinogens.
+When you inhale tobacco smoke via traditional smoking, you are breathing in over 4,000 poisonous chemicals and 50 carcinogens.

 Nicotine is the known chemical in cigarettes and yes, it is an addictive substance.
 However, nicotine within pre-filled vaping products like SMOKO and Nicotine Replacement Therapy poses the least minimal risk to you and limits the risk of nicotine poisoning.